Algeria R. Ford

 Pronouns: he, him, his

-Algeria Ford is a member of the Public Law, Labor and Employment, Litigation, and Education practice groups.
-Al currently serves as City Attorney for the City of Simi Valley, Assistant City Attorney for the City of Cathedral City and Assistant City Attorney for the City of Rialto.
-Al also serves as General Counsel for the Banning Library District, General Counsel for City of Simi Valley/Waterworks District No. 8, and Assistant General Counsel for the Sunline Transit Agency.
-In addition, Al serves as special counsel in the areas of police and employment law for the Hesperia Unified School District, the Val Verde Unified School District, and the Apple Valley Unified School District.
-Finally, Al provides special counsel labor and employment services to Fritts Ford Riverside.
+As a Public Law attorney, Al currently serves as City Attorney for the City of Simi Valley, Assistant City Attorney for the City of Cathedral City and Assistant City Attorney for the City of Rialto.
+Al also serves as General Counsel for the Banning Library District and General Counsel for the Ventura County Waterworks District No. 8.
+In addition, Al serves as special counsel in the area of employment law for the Hesperia Unified School District, the Val Verde Unified School District, the Victor Valley Union High School District and the Apple Valley Unified School District.

-Al previously worked as a Deputy District Attorney with the Orange County District Attorney’s Office, where he prosecuted multiple cases to jury verdict.
-Prior to that he worked for the Louisville Metro Public Defender’s Office, obtaining successful results for clients at hearings and jury trial.
+Prior to joining the firm, Al represented public sector clients while employed with the San Bernardino Office of County Counsel as a member of both the litigation and employment groups.
+He also previously worked as a Deputy District Attorney with the Orange County District Attorney’s Office, where he prosecuted multiple cases to jury verdict.
+Al started his career with the Louisville Metro Public Defender’s Office, obtaining successful results for clients at hearings and jury trial.

 During law School, Al was the Editor-in-Chief of two of the school’s three legal journals, was a member of the Moot Court Board, and served on the school’s National Trial and National Environmental Moot Court Teams.
-In addition, he won the School’s prestigious oral advocacy competition during his second year of law school and received honors for obtaining the highest grade in Advanced Constitutional Law, Advanced Trial Practice, and Criminal Procedure.
+He won the School’s prestigious oral advocacy competition during his second year of law school and received honors for obtaining the highest grade in Advanced Constitutional Law, Advanced Trial Practice, and Criminal Procedure.

 • Koslow v.
 City of Cathedral City, et al. Court of Appeals case concerning the legality of using third party hearing officers to hear public entity administrative appeals.